JanneMattila/powerplatform-demo/README.md

 - Creates an audit trail of export activities

 **Usage:**
-1. Go to Actions → "Export Solutions (Orchestrator)"
+1. Go to Actions → "Export Solutions"
 2. Click "Run workflow"
 3. Select the solution to export (e.g., "Library -> 1.
 LibraryTables")
 4. Enter a branch name (optional)